Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Lyman transmission-dark matter density distributions Lyman alpha transmission-dark matter density distributions

 \section{\texorpdfstring{Lyman$\alpha$ transmission-dark matter density distributions}{Lyman alpha transmission-dark matter density distributions}}

 For each of the simulations, we aim to study the distribution of the \lya{} transmission as a function of the DM density field.
 In order to make a fair comparison, we treat all the simulations in the same manner.
 This section describes how we generate the mock \lya{} skewers that we use to create the tomographic maps.
 The output data from every simulation comes in a different format.
 The Illustris and IllustrisTNG simulations, as well as EAGLE come with the full particle data.
 For the former two, the particles represent the Voronoi cells, whereas in EAGLE they represent a cloud of SPH particles.
 All fields in the output of Nyx, however, already come rendered onto a regular grid with $N$ = 4096$^3$ cells or a resolution of $\sim$24 comoving \hkpc.
 Therefore, before calculating the \lya{} optical depth in the other simulations, we also gridded their baryon fields (density, temperature and velocity along the z-axis) to a regular grid.
 For Illustris-1 and TNG100-1, we work with $N$ = 600$^3$ cells, corresponding to a comoving resolution of 125 \hkpc.
-Likewise, we deposited the EAGLE particles onto a grid with a resolution of $\sim$132 \hkpc{} and $N$ = 512$^3$ cells.
+Likewise, we deposited the EAGLE particles onto a grid with the same $\sim$125 \hkpc{} resolution by adopting $N$ = 542$^3$ grid cells.
 The gridding itself was performed using the \verb|yt| package \citep{ytpython} in gather smoothing mode.
+We note that ideally the gridded resolutions of the other simulations should be the same as for Nyx.
+However, the gridding operation proved to be highly memory intensive and we were unable to achieve that resolution with our available computing resources.
+Additionally, rather than throwing away data by re-binning the grid to $N$ = 800$^3$ cells, which would also introduce errors, we settled on keeping the full 4096 cells per skewer for Nyx.
+We also note that an increased resolution for the other simulations at this stage would not affect our conclusions due to smoothing at a later stage.\\

-We adopted a cubic SPH kernel for this with 4 and 58 nearest neighbors for Illustris(TNG) and EAGLE, respectively.
-The smoothing length $h_{\rm sm}$ was calculated from the particle density and mass, assuming spherical geometry as:
+In EAGLE, the particle properties are defined following an SPH kernel assuming 58 nearest neighbors \citep{eagle1}.
+In the case of Illustris(TNG), the baryon fields were defined within each individual voronoi cell, hence an SPH kernel with many nearest neighbors would poorly represent the voronoi kernel.
+Therefore, we adopted a cubic SPH kernel for the gridding with the original 58 nearest neighbors for EAGLE, but used only 4 nearest neighbors for Illustris(TNG).
+The number for Illustris(TNG) was found to yield the most accurate results with regards to mass conservation of the density field.
+The smoothing length $h_{\rm sm}$ was then calculated from the particle density and mass, assuming spherical geometry as:

 where $m_{\rm part}$ denotes the particle mass and $\rho_{\rm part}$ its density.